Professor Steven Belmain

 Since joining NRI in 1998, Professor Belmain has become one of the leading international scientists researching the ecology of rodents as pests in agriculture and as disease vectors, with research activities across Asia and Africa aimed at helping rural and urban communities to overcome their pest problems.
 His research has been crucial in understanding the transmission risks of zoonoses as well as understanding the fundamental drivers of rodent population outbreaks.
 Professor Belmain also carries out research on the chemical ecology and behaviour of insects, and optimising the indigenous use of pesticidal plants.

-As a principal investigator, Professor Belmain has travelled extensively across the world working on collaborative projects with counterparts in China, Vietnam, Bangladesh, India, Ghana, Mali, Sierra Leone, Tanzania, Mozambique, South Africa, Zimbabwe, Zambia, Namibia, Swaziland, Madagascar, Malawi, Belgium, Denmark, Netherlands, France and Australia.
-Professor Belmain has led many large multi-national and multi-disciplinary research projects with funding won from a wide range of donors including the UK's Department for International Development, the European Commission RTD Framework and EuropeAid EDF programmes, UNDP, WHO, and the McKnight Foundation.
-Dr Belmain's collaborations across entomology, small mammal ecology, and eco-epidemiology of zoonoses have led to a number of scientific publications, with an overall H-index of 16 and i-10 index of 23 (http://scholar.google.co.uk/citations?user=oG0Mo78AAAAJ).
+As a principal investigator, Professor Belmain has travelled extensively across the world working on collaborative projects with counterparts in China, Vietnam, Bangladesh, India, Ghana, Mali, Sierra Leone, Tanzania, Mozambique, South Africa, Zimbabwe, Zambia, Namibia, Swaziland, Madagascar, Malawi, Uganda, Ethiopia, Belgium, Denmark, Netherlands, France and Australia.
+Professor Belmain has led many large multi-national and multi-disciplinary research projects with funding won from a wide range of donors including the UK's Department for International Development, the European Commission RTD Framework and EuropeAid EDF programmes, The African Union, UNDP, WHO, and the McKnight Foundation.
+Dr Belmain's collaborations across entomology, small mammal ecology, and eco-epidemiology of zoonoses have led to a number of scientific publications, with an overall H-index of 21 and i-10 index of 42 https://scholar.google.co.uk/citations?hl=en&user=oG0Mo78AAAAJ&view_op=list_works&sortby=pubdate

-Links to publications can be found via http://gre.academia.edu/StevenBelmain and http://www.researchgate.net/profile/Steven_Belmain/
+Links to publications can be found via http://www.researchgate.net/profile/Steven_Belmain/

-Professor Belmain's research has attracted much media interest including articles on BBC Earth News, BBC News Magazine, Science Magazine and many radio and TV interviews, e.g. the Canadian Broadcasting Cooperation Quirks and Quarks programme and the BBC World Service's Science in Action and In The Field series.
+Professor Belmain's research has attracted much media interest including articles on BBC Radio 4 Natural Histories series, BBC Earth News, BBC News Magazine, and the BBC World Service's Science in Action and In The Field series.
+Popular articles on his work can be found The Guardian and The Conversation.
 His efforts to raise awareness about rodents with the wider public are most notable in a 45-minute nature documentary commissioned for the Discovery Channel, Swarmchasers: Rats!
-The programme was first broadcast in the USA on 13 January 2011 and subsequently translated into 25 languages for broadcast to over 50 countries across Europe, Asia and Africa.
-Most recently he has appeared on ITV's Tonight news programme, The Rise of the Super Rats (http://www.itv.com/news/topic/tonight)
+More recently he has appeared on ITV's Tonight news programme, The Rise of the Super Rats He has also produced videos that aim to help raise awareness and train farmers on more sustainable rodent pest management available in different languages.

-More recently Professor Belmain has been involved in research on pollination biology and in a project that aims to improve the pollination of cocoa flowers to improve yields.
+Professor Belmain has been involved in research on pollination biology and in a project that has aimed to improve the pollination of cocoa flowers to improve yields.
 See www.cocoapop.eu for more details about this project based in Jamaica and Trinidad & Tobago.
-If the project is successful in improving pod set and quality through better pollination, farmer incomes can rise without the need to expand cocoa plantations into virgin forest.
+The project has shown that improving pod set and quality through better pollination can increase farmer incomes without the need to expand cocoa plantations into virgin forest.

 Optimisation of Pesticidal-plants: Technology Innovation, Outreach & Networks: OPTIONs.